Jobs apps for teens to help with how to find a job as a teenager. These are apps that pay teens as well as help them job

 Age Requirements: 13 and older

 What kind of service can your offer others for around $5?
 Download the Fiverr App, and play around with it – look for what others are offering.

 Can they do any sort of graphic design?
 PowerPoint presentations?
 There’s even a whole section on “Gaming”, where people teach how to get to higher levels in video games!

 Check out the Fiverr Seller Help Center for lots more information on how to get started.

 Age Requirements: 16+

 Use this site to find freelancing gigs for your teen.
 You can find both hourly-priced projects, and fixed-priced projects.

 Gig categories include writing, app development, and many more.

 If your teen is under 18, then they'll need a parent to open an account for them, FYI.

 I hope I've shown you some helpful job apps for teens.
-Once your teenager is making some money at home, you'll definitely want to go through my article on conversations to have with your teen once they earn their first paycheck.
+Once your teenager is making some money at home, you'll definitely want to go through my article on conversations to have with your teen once they earn their first paycheck, and help them learn to manage money as a teen.

 Latest posts by Amanda L. Grossman (see all)